 3. Golden Visa:

 • Yes, with limitations: The Golden Visa offers more flexibility.
-You can hold a limited number of directorships or advisory positions in Indonesian companies, invest in businesses, or participate in certain professional activities.
+If you plan to retire in Indonesia, you can hold a limited number of directorships or advisory positions in Indonesian companies, invest in businesses, or participate in certain professional activities.
 However, you cannot engage in full-time employment or compete directly with Indonesian citizens in the job market.

 Additional Considerations:

-• Work Permits: Even with the Golden Visa, some professions require additional work permits or licenses.
+• Work Permits: Even if you plan to retire in Indonesia, certain professions may still require additional work permits or licenses.
 Consult with immigration authorities for specific details.

 • Business Activities: Starting your own business in Indonesia requires specific visa types and business licenses.
 Seek professional guidance to navigate the legalities.